cypress-io/cypress-documentation/content/guides/testing-strategies/amazon-cognito-authentication.md

 First, we need to configure Cypress to use the
-[AWS Cognito](https://aws.amazon.com/cognito) environment variables set in `.env` inside of the `cypress/plugins/index.js` file.
+[AWS Cognito](https://aws.amazon.com/cognito) environment variables set in `.env` inside of the Cypress configuration.
 In addition, we are using the `aws-exports.js` supplied during the
 [AWS Amplify CLI](https://docs.amplify.aws/CLI) build process.

-:::cypress-plugin-example
+:::cypress-env-example

 ```js
 // initial imports ...